XrizZ/GLFontRenderer/README.md

 # GLFontLibrary

 This font rendering library was designed with ease of use and render performance in mind.
 I've written it in ~2012 and updated it every now and then.
 The font files read by this library follow the format developed for the BM Font Generator: http://angelcode.com/products/bmfont/.
 The font file is accompanied by a texture file.
-The library supports standard textures, as well as single channel, and even multi channel SDFs.
+The library supports standard RGBA textures, as well as single channel, and even multi channel SDFs.

 ![Demo Project Screenshot](Documentation/SDFComparison.png "Screenshot from the Demo project.")